What Is Dementia?

 What are Treatments for Dementia?

-Although there is no cure for dementia, there are step you can take to make your loved one’s life a little easier.
+Although there is no cure for this disease, there are step you can take to make your loved one’s life a little easier.
 A good rule of thumb is to eat a healthy diet and get plenty of exercise.

 Psychotherapy, in a specific behavioral approach, can be used to reduce the recurrence or severity of problematic behaviors, like improper conduct or aggression towards others.